Ykcazy/-school-portfolio/README.md

   <img src="Assets/academix-logo.png" width="300" alt="AcademiX Logo"><br>
 </p>

+In this portfolio you will see our project which is AcademiX.
 AcademiX is the ultimate student platform, blending powerful organization tools with a lively social hub.
 It helps manage homework, deadlines, and connects you with study groups.
 Enjoy gamified flashcards and quizzes for fun learning, plus on-demand tutoring with qualified instructors for personalized help.
 Everything you need to succeed, all in one place!